Our board members are all Ugandan ladies and gentlemen who strive to better the communities they live in.

 Villa Katwe B&B is the place to be to feel home away from home.
 Fantastic B&B, great breakfast, wonderful feeling to get back to your senses after a day full of impressions.

-Kalungu District has recently partnered up with UGoGreen to implement our programs more rightly.
+Kalungu District has recently partnered up with UGoGreen to implement our programs on a bigger scale.

 Can I do internship at UGoGreen Organisation, or in Uganda?

 Ask yourself what you are looking for: creating a better world or a better self?

 There are lot of opportunities in Uganda, but not with UGoGreen, sorry!